dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 and `true` is a boolean literal.

 {% comment %}
-PENDING: add info about support for Iterable, Future, Stream?
+[TODO #2950: add info about support for Iterable, Future, Stream?
 Those can't be initialized using literals, but they do have special support.
 {% endcomment %}